Friedrich Klingner: Biography

 After only two years in Berlin, and still aged only 31, Klingner accepted a full professorship at the newly established University of Hamburg.
 The teaching chair in classical philology had fallen vacant with the early death of the first incumbent, Otto Plasberg.
 Klingner remained at Hamburg till 1930.
-In 1930 he moved to Leipzig where he succeeded Richard Heinze (who had died) and whose seat as a member of the Saxon Academy of Sciences and Humanities he also took over.
-He taught at Leipzig till 1947, which means he was there throughout the twelve Hitler years.
+In 1930, he moved to Leipzig University, where he succeeded Richard Heinze (who had died) and whose seat as a member of the Saxon Academy of Sciences and Humanities he also took over.
+He taught at Leipzig until 1947, which means he was there throughout the twelve Hitler years.
 The new government took power in January 1933 and rapidly transformed the country into a one-party dictatorship.
-In November 1933 Friedrich Klingner was one of approximately 900 university professors who were persuaded to sign the "Declaration of the German Professors in support of Adolf Hitler" ("Bekenntnis der deutschen Professoren zu Adolf Hitler").
+In November 1933, Friedrich Klingner was one of approximately 900 university professors who were persuaded to sign the "Declaration of the German Professors in support of Adolf Hitler" ("Bekenntnis der deutschen Professoren zu Adolf Hitler").
 The full horrors of National Socialist government had yet to unfold, but as they did, and more particularly after 1945, those who had signed the declaration suffered varying levels of reputational damage.
 Leipzig was liberated in 1944 by US forces, but US occupation of the region was not envisaged in the agreements that the allied governments had already established, and in July 1944 the Americans withdrew and the Soviets moved in.
 The entire central third of Germany was to be administered as the Soviet occupation zone (relaunched in October 1949 as the Soviet-sponsored Germany Democratic Republic (East Germany).
 Leipzig University would become the leading university in the new country.
-In 1947, however, with the drift of future political developments becoming increasingly clear, Friedrich Klingner received and accepted an invitation to move again, this time to the University of Munich (in the American occupation zone).
-His transfer to Munich had indeed been expected to take place ten years earlier, but at that time it had been blocked for political reasons.
-He continued to undertake teaching and research at the Ludwig Maximilian University of Munich until his retirement in 1962 or 1963, after which his involvement with the university continued.
-As an emeritus professor he also continued to publish his research.
+In 1947, however, with the drift of future political developments becoming increasingly clear, Friedrich Klingner received and accepted an invitation to move again, this time to the Ludwig-Maximilians-Universität München (in the American occupation zone).
+His transfer to the Ludwig-Maximilians-Universität München had indeed been expected to take place ten years earlier, but at that time it had been blocked for political reasons.
+He continued to undertake teaching and research at the Ludwig-Maximilians-Universität München until his retirement in 1962 or 1963, after which his involvement with the university continued.
+As an emeritus professor, he also continued to publish his research.

-Friedrich Klingner served as rector of Munich University during the 1957/58 academic year.
+Friedrich Klingner served as rector of the Ludwig-Maximilians-Universität München during the 1957/58 academic year.
 He was a full member of the "Philosophical Historical Class" at the Saxon Academy of Sciences and Humanities between 1935 and 1947, and retained his connection as a corresponding member between 1947 and 1968 despite the political and physical division of Germany which became increasingly stark between 1945 and 1961.
 He was a corresponding member of the Vienna-based Austrian Academy of Sciences and Humanities between 1956 and 1968.
 He belonged to the Swedish Academy between 1957 and 1968 and, closer to home, was a full member of the Bavarian Academy of Sciences and Humanities between 1947 and 1968.